Stop the Waste. Ask Grocery Stores to #DonateNotDump

 Our message to the grocery stores is that we want them to stop dumping their excess food and start donating it to non-profits so it can be distributed to people in need.
 Grocery stores may tell you that they can’t donate because they fear liability.
 This is either a lie or ignorance.
 Grocery stores are protected from lawsuits by the Good Samaritan Food Act, which was passed in 1996.
 This act Protects businesses from liability when they donate to a non-profit organization and protects them from civil and criminal liability should the product donated later cause harm to the recipient.
 Furthermore a University of Arkansas study has shown that not a single lawsuit has ever been made against a grocery store that has donated food to a food rescue program.
 The law is on the side of the grocery stores to donate.
 No grocery store with true knowledge and honesty can use the excuse of liability.

-The good news is that thousands of grocery stores ARE donating food to these non-profits and these programs are feeding millions of people across America.
+The good news is that thousands of grocery stores ARE donating food to these non-profits and these programs are feeding millions of people across the United States.
 Both huge chains like Trader Joe’s and Wal-Mart and single location rural stores have proven that it can be done.
 However, all together grocery stores are doing only a very small fraction of what can be done.
 We need more stores to start a food donation program and we need the ones who already have a program to donate more of their food.
 I’ve witnessed many stores to claim they have an excellent food donation program and then found their dumpsters to be full of food.
 So don’t just stop talking when they say they donate, make sure they are donating everything they can.

 This may take a little effort for the grocery store but the effort is minimal compared to the gain for humanity and for their community.
 If the store really cares about their community then they will donate their excess food.
 It is as simple as that.
 Some states even offer tax deductible donations and all stores will save money on their dumpster fees.
 Many stores are finding donating their food to even be a profitable venture versus throwing it in a dumpster.